-A patent (and a trademark) is an exclusive grant by government to an individual or a legal person to restrain all others from making, importing, offering for sale, selling or using in productionath products and processes covered by the grant.
+A patent (and a trademark) is an individual or a legal person to restrain all others from making, importing, offering for sale, selling or using in productionabe products and processes covered by the grant.
 It is thus the grant of a monopoly to prevent others from imitating, adapting, improving and producing these items.
-Quite clearly, the conflict between private gains and public interests or national meeds is at the very heart of the system.
+Quite clearly, the conflict between private gains and public interests or national needs is at the very heart of the system.